eamena-project/eamenaR/README.md

 ## Prepare your data

+### GeoJSON file

+Create a search in EAMENA, in the export menu, copy the GeoJSON URL, paste it into your web browser and create a GeoJSON file (see this [document](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/geojson#readme)).

 ### Geometries

-Return the Grid ID of an Heritage Place by comparing their geometry to a GeoJSON of Grid Squares (gs)
+Find the grid identifier of a heritage place by comparing its geometry to a GeoJSON of grid squares (gs).
+By default, the Grid Square file is **grid_squares.geojson** ([rendered](https://github.com/eamena-oxford/eamenaR/blob/main/inst/extdata/grid_squares.geojson) | [raw](https://raw.githubusercontent.com/eamena-oxford/eamenaR/main/inst/extdata/grid_squares.geojson))

 ```
 library(dplyr)